ZiyiHuang0708/SourceID-NMF/README.md

 * pandas >=2.0.3
 * tqdm >=4.66.1

-We suggest to install SourceID-NMF's environment SourceID-NMF.yaml by using anaconda after cloning the repository.
-This will install all the required packages in cpu mode.
+We suggest installing SourceID-NMF's environment SourceID-NMF.yaml by using Anaconda after cloning the repository.
+This will install all the required packages in CPU mode.

 The command is:
 ```